 When you apply you should submit a research proposal of around 500 words which will determine your principal subject area of study.

 All applicants must submit a sample of written work.
-Written work should be either one or two essays or a thesis (whole or part).
+Written work should between 25 and 30 pages long.